 The venture has helped in the overall development of Nepal besides providing direct employment to a number of local people.

-- Establishment of undergraduate medical degree program in 1994 with an annual intake of 100 admissions
+- Establishment of the undergraduate medical degree program in 1994 with an annual intake of 100 admissions

 - Commencement of the 750-bedded Manipal Teaching Hospital in 1998